 It was now time for our first beverage stop.
 We opted to get a refillable cup.
 It cost £16.00 (plus tax…sigh).
 It doesn’t sound super cheap but we consumed an awful lot of caffeinated beverages during our day.
 With individual drinks costing $4 (plus tax….sigh), and with two of us sharing, it was a great value option.

-We decided to do the tour early as there was no queue and it is quite a long experience.
+We decided to do The World-Famous Studio Tour early as there was no queue and it is quite a long experience.
 We walked straight into the waiting tram, opting to sit in the front row of the second car, on the left-hand side.
 This turned out to be a mistake, as we spent the whole time with the exhaust fumes pumping out into our faces, but it’s nothing we can’t handle.

-The tram started to enter the Studios area and we found out that the lots make up their own city complete with a fire station and zip code.
+The tram started to enter the Studio area and we found out that the lots make up their own city complete with a fire station and zip code.
 Pretty cool!

 We drove through the set for The Good Place but sadly there was no sight of the cast members.
 It was then onto a series of scenes.
 We found out how they make it rain in film, and why Jaws was so tricky to film.
 We saw pieces of the set from The Grinch‘s Whoville and Desperate Housewives‘ Wisteria Lane, as well as an amazing plane crash from War of the Worlds.
 There were more exciting bits but I don’t want to give it ll away.
 I enjoyed it but found it a little cheesy.

-It was very cool to drive into the King Kong 360 3-D experience (its own ride at Universal in Orlando) but the Fast and Furious section didn’t have the same wow factor.
+It was very cool to drive into the King Kong 360 3-D experience (its own ride at Universal in Orlando) but the Fast & Furious – Supercharged! section didn’t have the same wow factor.

 I think it was worth doing once but if I returned, I don’t think I would do it a second time, focusing on other rides instead.

 Universal’s Animal Actors